AntonTheDev/FlightAnimator/README.md

 ###Simple Animation

-To perform a simple animation  call the `performAnimation(:)` method on the view you want to animate.
+To perform a simple animation  call the `animate(:)` method on the view you want to animate.
 Let's look at a simple example below.

 ```
 view.animate { (animator) in